Nursing at Seattle Children’s

-Our Learning and Simulation Center brings hands-on, team-building training precisely to where it’s needed–the site of care.
+Our Simulation Program brings hands-on, team-building training precisely to where it’s needed–the site of care.
 Training caregivers in their worksites heightens participants’ cognitive and kinetic learning while testing the institutional systems, policies and procedures that shape their work.

 Nurses take part in interdisciplinary simulation teams for critical patient care events, process flows, nursing orientation and facility design and training.

 Increasing knowledge among our staff and community nurses